Arendal

 Who is this destination suitable for?

 Arendal is suitable for a wide range of travellers, from nature lovers and history buffs to food enthusiasts and families.
 The town’s diverse offerings and welcoming atmosphere ensure an enjoyable experience for visitors of various ages, interests, and preferences.
 Mostly paved and flat, the city centre is utterly friendly to people with disabilities, and suitable for both wheelchairs and prams.
-The city trail runs through the historic city centre, along the sea, along the water, past parks, and playgrounds, as well as hiking trails in nature.
-A laid-back atmosphere, make it ideal for those seeking a peaceful and relaxing getaway, go people watching along the waterfront, or venture out of town.
+The city walking trail runs through the historic city centre, along the seafront, past parks, and playgrounds, and a nature hiking trail is never far away.
+A laid-back atmosphere makes a visit to Arendal it ideal for guests seeking a peaceful and relaxing getaway, people watching along the waterfront, or exclusive home visits like the Bjellandstrand rose gardens at Tromøy Island.

-ships are welcomed by a children’s dance show, inspired by the world-renowned Frozen films.
+Approaching Arendal through the Galtesund fjord is probably among Norway’s finest in sailings, and allows for a smooth pilotage operation, and the cruise quay is only a 5-minute walk from the centre of town.
+Cruise ships are welcomed by a children’s dance show, inspired by the world-renowned Frozen films.
 A pop-up information centre is set outside the gangway, where independent guests have access to city maps and information.
-Guests can select a wide range of shore-excursions carefully planned and guided by local professional guides to the highlights of the region.
-Arendal has a “one ship” a day policy, this ensures that guests experience the real feel of a typical southern Norway coastal town life.
+Guests can select a wide range of shore excursions carefully planned and guided by local professional guides.
+Arendal has a “one ship” a day policy, that aims to ensure that guests experience the real feel of a typical Southern Norway coastal town.